Comparison of models for $(\infty, n)$-categories, II: Equivalence between and complete Segal objects in

 \item $W([m], -)$ is a complete Segal object in $\css^{i-1}(\Theta_{n-i}Sp)$ for each object $[m]$ of $\Delta$,

 \item $W(-, t)$ is a complete Segal space, where $t$ is the terminal object of $\Delta^{i-1} \times \Theta_{n-i}$, and

 \item $W([0], -)$ is essentially constant.. \end{enumerate} \end{cor}

 Observe that in the case where $i=0$, if we take $\css^0(\Theta_{n-1}Sp)$ to be $\Theta_{n-1}Sp$, then we obtain complete Segal objects in $\Theta_{n-1}Sp$, as described in Corollary \ref{cssthetan}.
-Furthermore, if $i=n$, this description of the fibrant objects exactly coincides with the Barwick-Lurie definition of $n$-fold complete Segal spaces \cite{luriecob}.
+Furthermore, if $i=n$, this description of the fibrant objects exactly coincides with the Barwick-Lurie definition of $n$-fold complete Segal spaces \cite[2.1.37]{luriecob}.
+Applying Theorem \ref{thetacompletesegal} to the adjoint pairs described above, we obtain the following result.

 \begin{cor} There is a chain of Quillen equivalences

 \end{cor}